orange-ramlius/orange-ramlius/README.md

 ## Hi there 👋
-I like gamedev and DataScience. but can be sometimes too lazy :)
+I like gamedev, datascience and vr. but can be sometimes too lazy :)

 <!--
 **orange-ramlius/orange-ramlius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.